 What does “eco-friendly flooring” mean and how does it affect indoor air quality?

-Eco-friendly flooring refers to materials and processes that cut resource use, pollution, and waste.
-Key to indoor air quality are volatile organic compounds (VOCs) from adhesives, finishes, and some manufactured planks.
-Choose products certified by FloorScore or GREENGUARD and use low-VOC or water-based finishes to reduce off-gassing and improve everyday health at home.
+Eco-friendly flooring refers to materials and processes that cut resource use, pollution, and waste while protecting indoor air quality.
+Key factors include volatile organic compounds (VOCs) from adhesives, finishes, and manufactured planks.
+Studies show sustainable flooring can reduce indoor VOC emissions by 50-95% compared to conventional options.
+Choose products certified by FloorScore or GREENGUARD Gold and use low-VOC or water-based finishes to reduce off-gassing and improve everyday health at home.
+The average home can see indoor air quality improvements within 2-4 weeks of sustainable flooring installation.

 How do I evaluate the environmental impact of different floor materials?